 The NK433 rifle, which is easily adaptable both under right-handed and left-handed, can be equipped with an 40-mm NK269 grenade launcher also with a “two-sided” design, since it can be opened to the right or left side

-The Heckler & Koch G36 assault rifle, however, is still considered a successful platform.
-The last known contract was signed with Lithuania for an improved version of this rifle under the designation G36 KA4М1.
-Improvements are mainly related to ergonomics: the new butt, receiver pad and guides for sights.
-Lithuania also purchased a new, two-sided design NK269 grenade launcher.
-The Lithuanian army has already received a number of G36 rifles; The contract from 2016, the cost of 12,5 million euros, provides for the delivery in 2017 of a number of rifles and grenade launchers not publicly disclosed.
+The Heckler & Koch G36 assault rifle is nevertheless considered a successful platform to this day.
+The last known contract was with Lithuania for an improved version of this rifle under the designation G36 KA4M1.
+Improvements are mainly related to ergonomics: new stock, barrel pad and rifle scope guides.
+Lithuania also purchased a new NK269 grenade launcher of "double-sided" design.
+The Lithuanian army has already received a number of G36 rifles; a 2016 contract worth 12,5 million euros provides for the delivery in 2017 of an undisclosed number of rifles and grenade launchers.